Tracking Your Plant’s Metabolic Rates

 The Golden Rule

-So here is The Golden Rule: WHAT YOU SEE NOW HAPPENED TWO TO THREE WEEKS AGO.
+So here is The Golden Rule: WHAT YOU SEE NOW WAS CAUSED BY INPUTS TWO TO THREE WEEKS AGO

 Because of the metabolic rate of your plant it takes time for inputs to show their effects on your plants.
 This is true for weather, feeding, soil conditions and pests.
 The exceptions to this is freezing temperatures, pests and animals that eat your plants, drowning a plant, and when your plant becomes dehydrated.
 All other inputs that effect your plant take time to show up and can become confusing to a grower if they are not good at remembering what was going on around their plants several weeks ago.